 “…but in all things through prayer and supplication make your requests known to God.”
 My prayer was, “Let this cup pass from me,” but I had only begun to drink from the cup, and it was full.

 Though I could not see anyone, I knew I was being supervised.
-The object in my throat was gagging me and preventing me from getting all the air I needed, so I did the natural thing, in panic mixed with terror, I determined to rip it out of my mouth, but my determination was thwarted when I tried to lift my arms which were, by some invisible force, impossible to move.
-I had faced the challenge of defiant limbs and muscles many times in the past, and knew my will could conquer them, but on my first try I could not defeat the restraints.
-Still unable to breath, or at least inhale the amount of air I thought I needed, I forced my arms up.
+The object in my throat was gagging me and preventing me from getting all the air I needed, so I did the natural thing.
+In panic mixed with terror, I determined to rip it out of my mouth, but my determination was thwarted when I tried to lift my arms which were, by some invisible force, impossible to move.
+I had faced the challenge of defiant limbs and muscles many times in the past and knew my will could conquer them, but on my first try I could not defeat the restraints.
+Still unable to breathe, or at least inhale the amount of air I thought I needed, I forced my arms up.
 It felt as if each one was attached to a 50 pound dumbbell, but the physical restraints were no more than plastic tubes and cushions.
 My arms were weighted down with narcotics rather than iron.
 My left arm was unusable, wrapped in a rectangular pillow, but I got my right hand to my mouth and realized there was more equipment attached to me than a mere tube in my throat.
 A voice cautioned me.
 I responded to the voice in desperation, but without a voice of my own, I could only point desperately to my throat to indicate I was being suffocated.
 The voice ignored me.
 At the height of anxiety, I fell unconscious.

 The next time I woke, the miniature floaty in my mouth was deflated, but the tube was still there.
 It was difficult to breath.
 My right hand came up easier this time…maybe 30 pound dumbbells instead of 50, but the objects attached to my mouth were unmovable.
 The voice returned, unsympathetic.
 Seeing no one, and unable to speak, I pointed to my mouth again with emphasis.
 No one responded, so I bit down on the plastic tube.
 It crunched under the pressure of my jaws.
 I motioned again with my hand, trying to let some one know there were pieces of broken plastic in my mouth that threatened to drop into the tube going down my throat.
 My panic gave way to unconsciousness.